geophile/marcel/README.md

 a Unix pipe.
 The entire command runs in a single Python process.)

-* `select (p: ...)`: Selects processes, `p`, for which the condition is true: `p`s commandline starts with `'/usr/bin/python'`.
+* `select (p: ...)`: Selects processes, `p`, for which the condition is true: The commandline of `p` starts with `'/usr/bin/python'`.
 The code inside the parens is a Python function, (marcel permits the `lambda` keyword to be omitted).